melontini/bootloader-unlock-wall-of-shame/README.md

 While this may not affect you directly, it sets a bad precedent and it might be a good idea to keep track of companies and workarounds.

-If you know of specific details/unlocking methods, please PR them or drop them in the issues.
+If you know of specific details/unlocking methods, please PR them or drop them in the [discussions](https://github.com/melontini/bootloader-unlock-wall-of-shame/discussions)

 # The list: